bjornbytes/lovr.org/docs/Texture:setFilter.md

 Texture:setFilter
 ===

-Set the `FilterMode` used by the texture when upsampling or downsampling.
-The default mode is `linear`.
+Set the `FilterMode` used by the texture.
+The default can be set using `lovr.graphics.setDefaultFilter`.

     texture:setFilter(min, mag)

 ### Arguments

-- `FilterMode min` The filter mode used for minification.
+- `FilterMode mode` The filter mode to use.
-- `FilterMode mag (min)` The filter mode used for magnification.
+- `number anisotropy` The level of anisotropy to use, when using anisotropic filtering.

 ### Returns